hmlongco/Builder/README.md

 ```
 `HStackView` and `LabelView` are elemental Builder views that directly generate the corresponding `UIStackView` and `UILabelViews` for us.

-Note that this approach eliminates a lot of the tedious work usually required to manually setup constraints for AutoLayout.

-Also note that, as with SwiftUI, Builder is somewhat opinionated as to how those views should be presented.
+Note that, as with SwiftUI, Builder is somewhat opinionated as to how those views should be presented.
 Quite a few view options are "baked in" such that we dont have to continually set the things we're going to need over and over and over again.
 (Like repeatingly setting `translatesAutoresizingMaskIntoConstraints` to false on each and every manually constructed view.
 Been there, done that.)

+Also note that using stacks eliminates a lot of the tedious constraint code usually required when manually creating views and wiring them together for AutoLayout.

 ### Table Views